cellux/blog/contents/articles/introduction-to-luajit-part-1/index.md

 assert(months["oct"]==10)
 ```

-For strings keys which are valid Lua identifiers - meaning a string of letters, digits, and underscores not beginning with a digit - the following notation is also accepted:
+For keys which are valid Lua identifiers - meaning a string of letters, digits, and underscores not beginning with a digit - the following notation is also accepted:

 ```Lua
 assert(months.jan==1)